 Elements to Consider Before Investing in Commercial Real Estate

 Although things are not completely back to “normal,” as some might say, over the past year, the Southern California commercial real estate market has begun to gather steam again, as put by CoStar.

 Read on for more on commercial real estate sales post-pandemic.

 2. Space Needs

 Is your company growing rapidly?
 If so, purchasing property may not be your best bet.
 By leasing a commercial property instead, you gain the flexibility to accommodate your growing business in the future.

-In fact, research shows that if your business plans “to stay in a single location for less than 7 years, then leasing might be a better option.”
-This research takes into consideration monthly recurring costs, tax savings, asset price appreciation, increased business equity, up-front costs, opportunity costs, and money earned in the sale of the property.
+Research shows that if your business plans “to stay in a single location for less than 7 years, then leasing might be a better option.”
+This research takes into consideration:

 3. Down Payments

-The process of qualifying for necessary loans or financing can prove to be a big hurdle when buying commercial real estate.
-While not currently an issue, high interest rates can make leasing a more cost-effective and attractive option, especially if interest rates get upwards of 10%.
+The process of qualifying for necessary loans or financing can be a big hurdle when buying commercial real estate.
+High interest rates can make leasing a more cost-effective, attractive option, especially if interest rates move upwards of 10%.

 But what about those who are waiting for a ‘deal’?
 To this, Jammie Jelks of Legacy Home Loans says, “the best time to buy a property is when you can afford to.
 There’s no need to wait for a down market where you try and get a ‘steal.’